 In a small bowl, whisk together the soy sauce, rice vinegar, sesame oil, and sugar.

-Pour the oil into large skillet over medium heat.
-Add the garlic, red pepper flakes, and ginger and cook for 3 to 4 minutes.
+In a large skillet, heat oil over medium heat until shimmering.
+Add the garlic, red pepper flakes, and ginger and cook for 2 to 3 minutes.
 Turn the heat up to medium-high, and add the chopped broccoli rabe and the soy sauce mixture.
 Stir well, and cook for about a minute until the broccoli rabe is warmed and the sauce has thickened.
 Season with salt and serve.